Kraftklub: KARGO (2022–2025)

 On 1 April, the band announced their new album KARGO and released the single "Ein Song reicht".
 The album was released on 22 September 2022.
 The band started their KARGO tour in November 2022 at a number of dates in Germany, one in Vienna, Austria, and one in Zurich, Switzerland.

 During 2023, besides playing festivals, the band also played open air shows which took place in Cologne, twice in Berlin, Wiesbaden and Dresden.
 The latter was Kraftklub's biggest Headline Show to date, playing in front of over 40.000 people.

 Sterben in Karl-Marx-Stadt (2025–present)

-On May 28 2025, in front of the Schauspielhaus in Chemnitz the band performed a surprise gig where they announced their new album Sterben in Karl-Marx-Stadt, performing lead single Schief in jeden Chor.
-The band later confirmed a tour to compliment the album around Germany, Austria and Switzerland.
+On May 28, 2025, in front of the Schauspielhaus in Chemnitz the band performed a surprise gig where they announced their new album Sterben in Karl-Marx-Stadt, performing lead single Schief in jedem Chor.
+The band later confirmed a tour, to complement the album, around Germany, Austria and Switzerland.
+The album officially released on 28 November.
+The album debuted at number 1 in the German and Austrian charts.